hsw33/RNASeqProject/README.md

 All of this data is available in the folder titled "RStudioData."
 ## Interpretation of data
-We used mulitple programs and resources to make sense of our data and interpret its biological relevance.
+We used multiple programs and resources to make sense of our data and interpret its biological relevance.

 The output from DESeq2 returned 13 genes that were significantly differentially expressed.
 Using a file on the HPC that had specific annotations for each gene of significance, I used the following command: